ylvali/jsframeworkProject2024BTH/README.md

 -- npm run realtime, default on port 8334 (node socket.js) Can be run with packagemanager pm2.

-The chat server is in the socket.js file.
-It runs with socket.io and uses realtime connection through sockets.
+The realtime server is in the socket.js file.
+It runs with socket.io (realtime connection).
 The server runs on a port, and a client can listen.
-This server assimilates a realtime price microservice, and the new price is instantly updated realtime.
-The realtime server is connected to the same sqlite as the other server API (app.js) in this project.
+This server assimilates a realtime price microservice, and the new price is instantly updated.
+The realtime server is connected to the same sqlite as the other server for the register / product API (app.js) in this project (/db)

 ## Tests
 -- npm test